Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 ### Wire up the Proxy

-This is going to be an unfamiliar part of the process that you’ve not covered yet.
+This is going to be an unfamiliar part of the process you’ve not covered yet.
 However, the Create React App scripts offer a special property, `proxy` that you can add to your `package.json` file.

-Open the `package.json file and add the following line at the end of the file:
+Open the `package.json` file, and add the following line at the end of the file:

+:writing_hand:

 ```
 "proxy": "http://localhost:4000"